Joranda Falls

 The Joranda Falls (ଯୋରନ୍ଦା ପ୍ରପାତ) is a waterfall located in the core area of Simlipal National Park in Mayurbhanj district in the Indian state of Odisha.
-The Barehipani Falls is located close to the Joranda Falls.
-It is the 19th highest waterfall in India.
+The Barehipani Falls (India's second highest waterfall) is located close to the Joranda Falls.
+Joranda is the 21st highest waterfall in India.

 The falls

 The Joranda Falls has a total height of 150 m.
 The water plunges over a lofty cliff in a single drop, spreading out slightly as it falls.